ckoutavas/GoogleAnalytics4/README.md

 # Google Analytics 4 Data API Python Wrapper
+## Cloning the Repo and Setup
+1. Change the dirctory to your site-packages: `cd /Users/ckoutavas/opt/anaconda3/lib/python3.10/site-packages`
+2. Clone the repo: `git clone https://github.com/ckoutavas/GoogleAnalytics4`

-First you will need to make sure that you have enabled the Google Analytics Data API v1 in a service account and created a credentials.json.
+After you clone the repo, make sure that you have enabled the Google Analytics Data API v1 in a service account and created a credentials.json.
 Once you have the credentials.json file, set the path as the following environment variable `GOOGLE_APPLICATION_CREDENTIALS`

  - [Python client install guide](https://github.com/googleapis/python-analytics-data#installation)
  - [Data API quickstart guide](https://developers.google.com/analytics/devguides/reporting/data/v1/quickstart-client-libraries)